Financial Aid FAQs

 ATTENTION STUDENTS!
 Your financial aid will not be automatically renewed annually.
 You must reapply every year for financial aid.
-Starting with the 2017-2018 award year, you may do so on or after October 1st.
+You may do so on or after October 1st.

 What must I do to be eligible to receive financial aid at Southeastern?

 You must apply for admission to SCC through the Admissions Office.
 You must complete the FAFSA to be considered for all types of federal financial aid.
 You must have your application sent to SCC (by listing SCC's school code of 004603 on your FAFSA), and complete and provide all requested documents to the SCC Financial Aid Office.
 You must be maintaining satisfactory academic progress as determined by SCC in order to receive any financial aid.
 For further information concerning satisfactory academic progress see our webpage on "Satisfactory Academic Performance."

 How is my eligibility for financial aid determined?

 The information you provide on the FAFSA is used by the federal government to determine your Expected Family Contribution (EFC).
 This number represents a yearly dollar amount that the student and the student's family are expected to contribute toward their education.
 The EFC is printed on your Student Aid Report (SAR).
 The EFC is compared to your cost of attendance at SCC to determine your eligibility for aid.

 Sometimes the income information requested by the FAFSA does not reflect your true financial situation due to special circumstances.
 These circumstances may include a recent loss of a job, divorce, death in the family or natural disaster.
 Students who feel they have special circumstances should contact the Financial Aid Office to see if they qualify for special consideration.

 What other sources of financial aid are available?